SergiiTkachuk/SergiiTkachuk/README.md

-I'm a student of the National Technical University of Ukraine "Kyiv Polytechnic Institute" (NTUU "KPI"), majoring in Software Engineering.
 My goal is to become a proficient web developer with a strong understanding of the latest web technologies.

 ## My Skills
 * HTML5